melissacrawford396/twitch_tech_notes/README.md

 # Machine Learning
 I'll be diving into various machine learning concepts to learn new things, but also expand my knowledge of them.
+I'll keep my notes for what we learn here.

 I go live on Twitch Mondays and Wednesdays at 6:30pm est. https://www.twitch.tv/melissacrawford